• Skip to main content

 I don’t know if the developers did this on purpose, but this game is basically a fun version of the cognitive regulation tasks we would do in our studies on the development of regulation skills.

 The premise of this game is to find the matching animals on any two cards– every card has a match.
-The catch is, each card has animals of different sizes.
-If you happen to get two cards where the matching animal is large, it is easy– but most often the match is between two different sized animals.
+The catch is that each card has animals of different sizes.
+If you happen to get two cards where the matching animal is large, it is easy– but most often the match is between two different-sized animals.

 The brain automatically focuses on the large animals and the animals with the most contrasting patterns.
 Thus, children have to suppress that first impulse of the brain and search harder.

-They also learn that there are multiple “rules” in this game, it isn’t always the big animals that match for example.
+They also learn that there are multiple “rules” in this game, and it isn’t always the big animals that match, for example.
 This means they have to practice switching rules from card to card.
 This is a cognitive regulation skill that develops slowly from age 3 to 5.

-Update: We still play this game, especially at restaurants when we are waiting for the food to come.
-My now 5-year-old can play this much faster now and we have a more challenging version.
+Update: We still play this game, especially at restaurants while we are waiting for our food.
+My now 5-year-old can play this much faster now, and we have a more challenging version.

 Matching Games, Ages 3 and up, 1 + players: